epw/consensus/consensus.md

 When you **describe a magical effect within your Paradigm but beyond your normal abilities**, the MC may tell you a resource you could consume to achieve the effect.

 >Even Mages have their limits.
 Archimedes supposedly said, "Give me the place to stand, and I shall move the earth," but he would need that place, and a long enough lever.
 When a Mage thinks about what they could do if only they had the power, or the tools, they can usually come up with something.
 It might not be easily achievable and they might not want to give it up, but the possibility is there.

+When you **attune to a magical tool, foci, or item** in order to stretch your Paradigm, roll +Within.
+On a 10+ the MC will give you an Inspiration related to that object.
+On a 7-9, take +1 forward on your next roll when you used magic involving the item.
+On a 6-, the MC tells you what goes wrong: the object breaks, loses its charge, or otherwise becomes unusable without some unknown future effort.

+>Study can provide many benefits, but in particular, when encountering a physical item imbued with magic, a Mage may consider new ways it lets them interact with the world.
+In general, this will take a good amount of time, or Savings, or have an opportunity cost, so it is usually only worth it for special objects or to prepare for key events.

 At the **end of session**: note any effects that lasted "until end of session," but should continue into the next.
 Also, use this time to briefly discuss any loose threads from this session, that are still on your mind.
 Finally, ask yourselves these questions as a group.
 For every one you answer “yes” to, everyone marks experience.
 - Did you show the lengths you were willing to go to in order to protect an Anchor?